maximilianorey/AssemblyEthereumMutableProxy/README.md

 3. Third we have the length of the actual error ASCII-encoded message.
 4. The actual error ASCII-encoded text.

-Also, lastest hardhat version only allow that third parameter was 32.
+Also, lastest hardhat version only allow that second parameter was 32 (and third parameter a 32-byte-length value).

 # Compilation
 1. Execute "npm i command".